-If the fair value of contributed materials, supplies, facilities, and property cannot be reasonably determined they are not recorded.
-Donated personal services of nonprofessional volunteers, as well as national and local programming services, are not recorded as revenue and expense as there is no objective basis available to measure the value of such services.
+If the fair value of contributed materials, supplies, facilities, and property cannot be reasonably determined, they are not recorded.
+Donated personal services of nonprofessional volunteers and national and local programming services are not recorded as revenue or expense, respectively, as there is no objective basis available to measure the value of such services.